 I just wanted to sing French Art Songs but not in the XIX century style; I was inspired by the French poetry set to music by the popular song-writer Georges Brassens.
 I had discovered the Oxford Book of French Verses where I found many poems that I loved.

 My perspective, which is reminiscent of the minstrels and troubadours of old, is that the singer and the melody are to serve the poem –as the poem is also serving a higher perspective.
-Not been a musician, properly speaking, I could not do the reverse –using the poem for my own musical creativity.
+Being just a melodist, not a musician properly speaking, I could not do the reverse –using the poem for my own musical creativity.

 The melodies I offer are simple and, to my ears and my heart, serve well the poems in their humility.
 They are like folk-songs in their simplicity and naivety, except maybe for their rhythm or metric structure: their flexible signature adapts to the poem, at times offering composite patterns of 5/4, 15/8, 7/4, 11/4 or even 13/4.